KOUSHIK1831/Collision-Guard-Autonomous-Vehicle-Risk-Prediction/README.md

 Traffic density

-Machine learning models were used to quantify feature importance and improve real-time risk estimation
+Machine learning models were used to quantify feature importance and improve real-time risk estimation.

-.

 🚀 Deployment Vision